-- [CH: Further clarification is requested regarding the practical difference between the two cases of inducement referred to in this FN with "induces through or by conduct"?
+[CH: Further clarification is requested regarding the practical difference between the two cases of inducement referred to in this FN with "induces through or by conduct"?
 Case examples would be appreciated.
-Alternatively, Switzerland proposas [as reflected above] to delete this part and to refer to cases of inducement without any further clarification.] - [CAN: Founds changes meaning of substance in text.
-Canada seeks clarification of the second part.
-Sentence beginning "Further......his redundant with respect to substance in text.] - [J: The first sentence of Footnote (1) is basically acceptable.
+Alternatively, Switzerland proposes [as reflected above] to delete this part and to refer to cases of inducement without any further clarification.]

+$[{f J}]$: The first sentence of Footnote (1) is basically acceptable.

-The second sentence refers to "three-step test" and Japan understands this rule is important, however, the reference issue appropriate because "three-step test" applies to copyright, while the scope of Paragraph 2 should not be limited be corpyright or related rights.
-In addition, making reference to a specific legislation of a specific country such as "fair use" is inappropriate in this context. ]
+The second sentence refers to "three-step test" and Japan understands this rule is important, however, the reference is not appropriate because "three-step test" applies to copyright, while the scope of Paragraph 2 should not be limited to copyright or related rights.
+In addition, making reference to a specific legislation of a specific country such as "fair use" is inappropriate in this context.]

-- Negotiator's Note: This provision is intended to be moved and located in the civil enforcement section.
-[AUS: reserves it position on this negotiator's note and the placement of the current 2.17.1 until the civil and digital enforcement sections of Chapter Two are nearing completion.] - [EU: supports footnote 23 to move and locate paragraph 2 in the civil enforcement section] - $^{25}$ For purposes of this Article, person means a natural person or [US: an enterprise] [CH/J/EU: a legal person]. - [MX: Person is already defined in Article 1 as a "natural person or juridical person" so this definition is not necessary here]
+24 Negotiator's Note: This provision is intended to be moved and located in the civil enforcement section.
+[AUS: reserves it position on this negotiator's note and the placement of the current 2.17.1 until the civil and digital enforcement sections of Chapter Two are nearing completion.]

+[EU: supports footnote 23 to move and locate paragraph 2 in the civil enforcement section]

+25 For purposes of this Article, person means a natural person or [US: an enterprise][CH/J/EU: a legal person].

+[MX: Person is already defined in Article 1 as a "natural person or juridical person" so this definition is not necessary here]